samr93750/tech-diary/NETWORKING.md

 it broadcasts data to all devices connected to it.

 layer1: repeater
-to amplify the spee of internet in long route
+to amplify the speed of internet in long route

 layer 1 : network cables.
 used to connect 2 different network devices or computers